Growing up means figuring out who you are. We take the time to understand that journey, and we build our support around it.

 "Every option in front of us feels like the wrong one."

 Every person arrives with their own way of taking in the world.
-Understanding that is the starting point for everything we do.
+Here is what that looks like in practice.

 We give the relationship time to root.
-We sit outside family, school, and peer life.
-A space where the parts of themselves they are still figuring out how to hold can come forward safely.
+A space outside family, school, and peer life where the parts of themselves they are still figuring out can come forward safely.

 Once we understand how someone works, we build from there.
-Mentoring, skill building, self-exploration, all of it tuned to this specific young person.
+Mentoring, skill building, self-exploration, all tuned to this specific young person.

 The heart of the work.
 Helping a young person settle into who they are, find their own motivation, and build a sense of self that holds over time.